barrycoleman/botapi/source/index.html.md

 Welcome to the Agent.ai API reference documentation.
 This API documentation covers both events that you receive via webhooks and calls that you can make back to the Agent.ai server.

-We have language bindings here for cURL and Python.
-You can, of course, code your webhook implementations in any programming language you like.
+We have language examples here for cURL and Python.
+Of course, you can code your webhook implementations in any programming language you like.
+The Agent.ai platform will call webhooks using HTTP(S), AWS Lambda or AWS API Gateway calls.

 # Authentication